-Stock futures point lower on trade issues
+Stock futures cautiously higher as trade concerns remain

-Stocks around the globe declined on Thursday as trade concerns continue to overhang the markets.
+Stocks around the globe traded mixed on Thursday as trade concerns continue to overhang the markets.

 Continue Reading Below